 Key Findings:

-- More than 62% of spoofed email display names impersonated well-known brands including Microsoft and Google
+Over 62% of spoofed email display names impersonated high-profile brands, with Microsoft and Google among the most commonly abused.

-Look-alike domains may be used in a variety of ways to target a brand.
-In this report, we have categorized the types of content look-alike domains host into four distinct categories:
+Look-alike domains can be leveraged in various ways to target a brand.
+In this report, we classify the types of content hosted on these domains into four distinct categories:

-Branded Content: Domains hosting content related to an organization including logo or industry.
+Branded Content: Domains displaying content related to the organization, including logos or industry-specific information.

-Redirects: Domains redirecting to third party or competitor websites.
+Redirects: Domains that redirect visitors to third-party or competitor websites.

 Fortra can help secure your business from domain impersonation.